 La Pavoni Europiccola

 It is a direct lever machine, so it does take some practice learning when and how much pressure you need to apply.
 The Europiccola also doesn’t come with a pressure gauge, but you can buy a kit to add to your machine to make life easier.
 The Europiccola has a few quirks when it comes to using it, but if you can master it, you will find a friend for life, and it can produce some mighty fine espresso!
-If you take care of it, this machine will last for decades.
-See our full review here.
+And if you take care of it, this machine will last for decades.

 Elektra Microcasa Lever Espresso Machine

 Coming in on top is the Elektra Microcasa Lever Espresso Machine.
 This beauty costs a pretty penny, retailing around $1700; it is for the dedicated espresso lover.
-The Elektra is a stunning work of art, built with brass and chrome, a mirror finish, wooden handles, and an eagle topped dome.
-While it looks like a classic manual espresso machine, it is fitted with modern conveniences like a pressure gauge and safety valve.
+The Elektra is a stunning work of art, built with brass and chrome, a mirror finish, wooden handles, and an eagle-topped dome.
+While it looks like a classic espresso maker, it is fitted with modern conveniences like a pressure gauge and safety valve.

 To summarize, a manual espresso machine really should be the end goal for the espresso enthusiast.
 These beautiful machines allow you to customize everything to craft the perfect espresso shot.
-As you can see, there is a range of options available from entry-level to expert level.
-The Flair Classic is an excellent stepping stone at a very affordable price if you are just starting out.
-If espresso is your jam, the La Pavoni Europiccola is a superb manual espresso machine that will last for decades.
+As you can see, there is a range of options available from entry-level to expert-level.
+The Flair Classic espresso maker is an excellent stepping stone at a very affordable price if you are just starting out.
+If espresso is your jam, the La Pavoni Europiccola is a superb espresso maker that will last for decades.
+But our favorite machine on the list is the Flair 58.
+This striking machine looks amazing, is easy to use, and will produce delicious espresso.

-As we mentioned above, manual espresso machines have a reputation for being challenging to use.
-They are not for the beginner, but rather for the enthusiast who already has wrapped their head around the different elements required to pull a good shot.
+A manual espresso maker is known to be challenging to use.
+They are not for the beginner, but rather for the enthusiast who already has wrapped their head around the different elements required for pulling a shot.

 There are now a variety of different portable manual espresso machines available.
-They are lightweight, can be taken apart easily, and some even come with carrying cases.
+They are lightweight, can be taken apart easily, and some even come with carrying cases, the Flair espresso makers being the prime example.
 Bear in mind that all the machines require some way to boil water to preheat the machine and pull your shot.

-Manual espresso machines also have a reputation for being extremely durable.
+A Manual espresso maker is typically extremely durable.
 It is not uncommon to see a decade-old La Pavoni on eBay still working well.
-If you select a machine with a simple design, fewer things can go wrong with it.
+If you select an espresso machine with a simple design, fewer things can go wrong with it.